ChengyuanSha/SMILE/README.rst

 Welcome to Linear Genetic Programming!
 ======================================
-`Linear genetic programming` package implements LGP algorithm in python, with a scikit-learn compatible API.
+**Linear genetic programming** package implements LGP algorithm in python, with a scikit-learn style API.
+It is mainly used in data mining and finding feature interactions.
+Note it currently only support binary classification data.

 |